Azumi67/FRP-V2ray-Loadbalance/README.md

 ![IRAN DASHBOARD2](https://github.com/Azumi67/FRP-V2ray-Loadbalance/assets/119934376/d48e6c27-6b70-415b-8363-b4426eea2f59)
-   - If you don't have a domain, please use without dasboard version.
+   - If you don't have a domain, please use "without dasboard version".
    - Tunnel port can be anything, i used 332[Same value for both Kharej & Iran]
    - Tunnel token is like password [for example azumi]
    - Iran v2ray port will be your new port used in V2rayng [for example 8081]